Cynthia Kenna Mullins

 ckpaintings@gmail.com

 Cynthia K. Mullins, an award-winning artist and native of Connecticut, has an aesthetic and inquisitive mind towards the world and the art she creates.
 She enjoys painting a range of subjects including landscapes, florals and still life.
 For the last few years she has pursued her interest in bridging abstraction with realism using the historical subject matter of flora.
 Using floral images, her paintings explore intimate space and composition, graceful or sharper lines, value shifts, varied texture, and overall mood.
 Gestural texture of these works stand out as an important element of the overall look.
 Most of her current works are in oil, but she will use watercolor or acrylic as under-paintings to add dimensional interest.
-Her painting surfaces vary using linen, paper, board, aluminum and stainless steel.
+Her painting surfaces vary using linen, paper, wood panel, aluminum and stainless steel.